UnaliWear Kanega Watch Reviewed in 2024

 Design

 According to our November 2021 survey, about 35% of all medical alert system users said they were not happy with the appearance of their device.
 In recent years, medical alert manufacturers have taken note and designed devices that look less clinical and more modern.
 UnaliWear has taken this a step further by creating a medical alert device that looks like any other smartwatch.
-As such, people who feel self-conscious about wearing a traditional medical alert device may feel more comfortable wearing a device like the Kanega Watch and therefore wear it more often.
+People who feel self-conscious about wearing a traditional medical alert device may feel more comfortable wearing a device like the Kanega Watch and therefore wear it more often.

 Jerry thinks the Kanega Watch succeeds in that regard—and we agree.
 “I know people at the senior center who have the medical alert necklaces, and they don’t always wear them,” he said.
 “I wear the watch all the time, but no one has ever asked me about it.”